Duramann/Data_engineering_project/README.md

 ### Demonstration :

+<p> To start the application, run *docker-compose up* at the root of the projet.
+The application is now running at __localhost:5000__

 <div align="center">
 <h2> When entering a positive sentence : </h2> <br />
 <img align="center" src="static/Positive.gif" /> <br />
 <h2> When entering a negative sentence : </h2> <br />
 <img align="center" src="static/Negative.gif" />
 </div>

+### Performed tests :

+Here are the test that we performed in test_web_app.py :

+* Is the application working for "/" route and "/predict" post route.
+* Is the get route for "/predict" redirecting corretly.
+* Is the application rendering the correct html page.
+* Several sentence were tested to see if the prediction was correct.
+* Stress testing of the home page and the prediction page.
+* Accuracy testing of our back-end model.

 ### Project Management : <br />